chef-boneyard/chef-web-docs-2016/includes_node/includes_node_10-latest_attribute_precedence_examples.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+.. warning:: In all 10.x.x versions of the chef-client, the ``node.default.my_attribute("value")`` pattern can be used to define attributes.
+Starting with the 11.0.0 version of the chef-client, this pattern is no longer supported and is replaced with the ``node.default.my_attribute = "value"`` pattern.

 The following examples are listed from low to high precedence.

 **Default attribute in /attributes/default.rb**